-On December 30, 2015, the Company entered into an interim agreement to purchase a 100% interest in the Atlantis lithium exploration property located in Fish Lake Valley, Esmeralda County, Nevada.
-The interim agreement for Atlantis provided Nevada Sunrise with an exclusive 30-day due diligence period subject to certain conditions, including approval by the board of directors of the Company, execution of a definitive option agreement and acceptance of the agreement by the TSXV.
+On December 30, 2015, the Company entered into an interim agreement to purchase a 100% interest in the Atlantis lithium exploration property ("Atlantis") located in Fish Lake Valley, Esmeralda County, Nevada.
 A definitive agreement for Atlantis was signed on February 17, 2016.